American Eagle Outfitters: Tailgate and Todd Snyder

 In November 2015, American Eagle Outfitters acquired Todd Snyder's eponymous label, as well as his Tailgate Clothing Company, a brand centered on vintage-style collegiate apparel.
 American Eagle initially focused on Southeastern Conference and Big Ten colleges, hoping to gain more popularity among its target demographic of teenagers and college students.

 Bluenotes'

 After its acquisition of Thiftys from Dylex, the 107 stores were rebranded as Bluenotes' in 2000, then sold off in 2004.

+Unsubscribed

+American Eagle Outfitters created a new upmarket brand focused on sustainable quality goods in 2020.
+Boutiques can be found in prestigious resort neighborhoods.

 Quiet Logistics

 American Eagle Outfitters announced a $350 million acquisition of Quiet Logistics on November 2, 2021.
 The acquisition was completed on December 29, 2021.